canji/Pellet-burner-controller/README.md

 http://lukacanji.blogspot.rs/2016/02/pellet-burner-contoller.html

 NOTE: all comments in code are on the Serbian.
-If you need hellp for understanding code please contact author: http://lukacanji.blogspot.rs/p/contact.html
+If you need help for understanding code please contact author: http://lukacanji.blogspot.rs/p/contact.html

 In file Schematic.pdf is electronic schematic of pellet burner controller.